 The port team will work closely with our customers, other port users and the community to make sure you’re kept updated.

 Consulting with you all is essential.
 This will include presentations, newsletters, emails, drop-ins, and other opportunities for people to share their thoughts.
 Follow us on Facebook for the latest news.

 This covers the rebuilding of Wharf 7 and the slipway.
 In December 2020, the resource consents were signed off by the Environment Court.

-Construction of Wharf 7 is planned to begin in the second quarter, after squash and kiwifruit season, and will take approximately 18 months.
+Timeframe: Construction of Wharf 7 is planned to begin later in the year, and is expected to take approximately 14 months.